r-nikhil/r-nikhil.github.io/_posts/2023-04-09-multi-vs-single-gaming.md

 To understand this, we need a different way for the platform to calculate value of poker (post integration).
 They cannot simple use old ARPU numbers.
 Lets double click on this thought and try to define a practical mathematical relationship:

-> <b><i>Value of game to the platform = Value of power user (ARPU) of standalone app* percentage of customers who are power users of your game inside the Multi Gaming Platform post integration</i>
+> <i>Value of game to the platform = Value of power user (ARPU) of standalone app* percentage of customers who are power users of your game inside the Multi Gaming Platform post integration</i>

 <i>Note: LHS of both equations is same.(this will matter later on).If you integrate Poker and 100% of your users become power users of poker, your platform will basically have same value as a standalone app.
 If nobody becomes a power user, then value of Poker is zero for the platform.</i>